Fiszh/YAUTO/README.md

 https://chat.unii.dev/

-> **Notice:** Your stored data, such as access tokens and client IDs, is only saved in your cookies when you log in.
-All sensitive data stored will be deleted upon logging out, and no data will be shared with us.
+> **Notice:** Your stored data, such as access tokens is only saved in your cookies when you log in.
+It will be deleted upon logging out, the token is only shared with the server to validate the user.

 ## Configuration